Shiffrin's fall in Olympic giant slalom will stick with her

 Shiffrin speaks honestly and openly about the pressure created by the weight of expectations — her own, of course, and those of fans, but also coaches, friends and family.
 She is upfront about the burden of dealing with the accidental death of her father, Jeff, two years ago.

-Not long after Shiffrin’s competitive day was done hours earlier than expected, she got a hug from her mother, Eileen, who serves as one of her coaches, then headed back out to do some training for the slalom.
+Not long after Shiffrin’s competitive day was done far sooner than expected, she got a hug from her mother, Eileen, who serves as one of her coaches, then headed back out to do some training for the slalom.

 Shiffrin still should have a handful of chances over the next two weeks to become the first Alpine ski racer from the United States to win three Olympic golds across a career.